-6.2 Naming and referring Ontologies
+3.2 Ontology Naming

 Each ontology is stored at an ontology server.
-The Ontology Agent (OA) registers the list of supported ontologies with the Directory Facilitator (DF).
-Within an OA each ontology is uniquely named, registered and identified by a logical name managed by the Ontology Agent.
-It hides from the agent community the physical name of the ontology, both the name of the server (e.g. Ontolingua) and the actual name of the ontology itself.
-The OA is only responsible for knowing the mapping to the physical name, while all ACL messages and references are assumed to refer directly to this ontology identifier.
+The OA registers the list of supported ontologies with the DF and within an OA, each ontology is uniquely named, registered and identified by a logical name managed by the OA.
+It hides from the agent community the physical name of the ontology, both the name of the server (for example, Ontolingua) and the actual name of the ontology itself.
+The OA is only responsible for knowing about the mapping to the physical name, while all ACL messages and references are assumed to refer directly to this ontology identifier1.